Star Trek: Adventure Gaming in the Final Frontier: Setting

 Star Trek: Adventure Gaming in the Final Frontier is set on unexplored planets within the United Federation of Planets Starfleet.
 Most player characters are members of Starfleet engaged in planetary exploration missions.
 The game is set in the original TV series era (a.d.
 2260s) and Star Trek: The Animated Series TV series.

 The first Star Trek RPG license

 In 1978, Paramount Pictures licensed Heritage Models to produce the first official Star Trek RPG and figure line based on Star Trek: The Original Series and Star Trek: The Animated Series.

 System

 The rules are split into a “Basic Game” using pre-generated characters from the series and an “Advanced Game” with full character creation and additional combat rules like random initiative.

 The basics

-The basic rules includes a section on preparing to play, explanations of six characteristics, movement, hand-to-hand and ranged combat rules, sequence of play for the “action phase,” and a list of twenty personalities along with their characteristic values.
+The basic rules include a section on preparing to play, explanations of six characteristics, movement, hand-to-hand and ranged combat rules, sequence of play for the “action phase,” and a list of twenty personalities along with their characteristic values.
 It also includes brief descriptions of Star Trek equipment and an example of play.